What is IPO?

 An IPO (initial public offering) is referred to a flotation, which an issuer or a company proposes to the public in the form of ordinary stock or shares.
 It is defined as the first sale of stock by a private company to the public.
 They are generally offered by new and medium-sized firms that are looking for funds to grow and expand their business.

 It is also referred to as “public offering”

 Companies fall into two broad categories:

-The main reason of going public is to raise good amount of cash through the various financial avenues that are offered.
+The main reason for going public is to raise the good amount of cash through the various financial avenues that are offered.
 Besides, the other factors include:

 There are certain factors which need to be taken into consideration before applying for Initial Public Offerings in India:

 - The historical record of the firm providing the Initial Public Offerings

 - Products offered by the firm and their potential going forward

 - Whether the firm has entered into a collaboration with the technological firm